jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 slide title: <rant> Objects are like
                  Marionettes

-[stick figure drawing of a person puppet on strings]
+[ Stick figure drawing of a marionette, i.e. a person-shaped puppet on strings, with sticks at the top that a puppeteer would hold and use to control the marionette. ]
 ```

 This is the ranty part of the talk.
 Just warning in advance.

 So objects are like marionettes.
 Everybody has their burrito analogy,
 but I could not.
 Objects are not like burritos.
 Objects are like
 marionettes.
-OK.

 They have all these methods on them.
 And anybody who has access to
-the object, it is like they have access to that control stick thing.
+the object, it is like they have that control stick thing.
+Wikipedia
-Wikipedia says that the person who has that is called the master
+says that the person who has that is called the master minder.
-minder.

 I could not find anybody else who agree with them, but that is a cool
 name.
 Like you can remote control the object, which you can.
 If you